Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 Using in Bedrooms

-I would highly recommend this paint color on the bedroom accent wall.
+I would highly recommend this paint color for the bedroom accent wall.

 Furthermore, try pairing this paint color with clean whites on the adjacent wall, mustard on the accessories, and gray as a base on the ottomans and accent chair.